Make the saffron cream:

 - Heat white wine and saffron in a small saucepan over medium heat.
 Simmer until reduced by half, to about 2 tablespoons.
 Remove from heat and cool.
 Discard saffron threads.

 - Whisk reduced wine into crème fraîche and season with salt and pepper.
 Refrigerate until ready to serve.
+(Makes 1 cup)

 - Preheat oven to 400 degrees.
 Place dough on a well-floured work surface.
-Roll until dough is almost paper-thin, sprinkling additional flour as needed to keep dough from sticking.
+Roll until dough is almost paper-thin, sprinkling additional flour as needed to keep from sticking.
 Dough should be thin but not tearing.

-- Add flour and cook, stirring constantly, just until mixture begins to turn a light golden color, about 5 minutes.
-(Be careful not to let the flour mixture burn or get too dark.)
+- Heat peanut oil in a medium stockpot over medium-low heat.
+Add bacon and cook, stirring occasionally, until browned and crispy, 5 to 8 minutes.
+Add flour and cook, stirring constantly, just until roux begins to turn a light golden color, about 5 minutes.
+(Be careful not to let it burn or get too dark.)

 - Add onions, carrots, celery, leeks, and thyme.
 Cook, stirring frequently, for 5 to 7 minutes.
 Stir in clam juice or fish stock, increase heat to medium-high, and bring to a boil.
 Reduce heat and simmer for 10 minutes.
 Add cream and potatoes and season with salt and pepper.
 Cook for 5 to 7 minutes, or until potatoes are tender.
 Stir in oysters and their liquor and cook, stirring, just until oysters are heated through, about 30 seconds,.
 Remove from the heat.

 - Spoon into warmed soup bowls and garnish each with a couple tablespoons of saffron cream and a teaspoon of chives.
 Serve warm with homemade oyster crackers.